JosephEoff/josepheoff.github.io/_posts/2023-08-14-pfaff-30-31-7-reassembly.md

 |![Escutcheon 2](/assets/2023-08-14-pfaff-30-31-7-reassembly/66.jpg)|
 |![Escutcheon 3](/assets/2023-08-14-pfaff-30-31-7-reassembly/67.jpg)|

 Straighten the legs, then drop the escutcheon in its hole.
-Uses a long screwdriver to bend the legs over from the maintenance opening in the back of the machine.
+Use a long screwdriver to bend the legs over from the maintenance opening in the back of the machine.

 The maintenance opening cover is simple to install.
 Just use a block of wood to protect the machine from the hammer blows.